Midcoast Wildlife Specialists

 Confidence At Work

 Beaver removal services – in Maine and more

 Augusta, Portland, Belfast, Bar Harbor, Bath, Lewiston, & The Rest Of The Mid-Coast Regions In Maine.

-Beaver are a very prevalent mammal in the state of Maine, seeing as they have a healthy population throughout the entire state.
-Once a male and female meet, the two adult beavers will mate for life and start a beaver “colony."
+Beavers are a very prevalent mammal in the state of Maine, seeing as they have a healthy population throughout the entire state.
+Once a male and female meet, the two adult beavers will mate for life and start a beaver “colony.”
 Many adult beaver in Maine can reach a weight of between 40-50 pounds at full maturity.
 Most beaver colonies will construct a dam or lodge to live in, while others will live inside a riverbank den.
-Beaver will dam an area to create their own aquatic environment to live in.
-Most young beaver will stay with their parents around 2 years before they leave to find a mate and start a colony of their own.
+Beaver will dam an area to create a home in their aquatic environment.
+Most young beavers will stay with their parents for two years before they leave to find a mate and start a colony of their own.